 Over the last decade, the outsourcing market has changed dramatically.
 Some historically common cons and pros of outsourcing are already largely irrelevant, though they may still be persuasive enough for many organizations to hire an in-house team.
-However, in 2021, companies started opting for outsourcing more frequently than before the COVID-19 pandemic, and this tendency will likely continue in 2022.
+However, in 2021, companies started opting for outsourcing more frequently than before the COVID-19 pandemic, and this tendency continues even in 2023.

 IT outsourcing gaining momentum

 Among the keen supporters of outsourcing are such giants as Nike, Google, IBM, American Express, HSBC, KPMG, and Toyota Tsusho.
 The last two companies, by the way, are Yalantis clients with whom we have long-term partnerships.

 The UK financial services company HSBC currently outsources IT operations to service providers in up to 14 countries, including their home country of the UK and even the USA.
 A 154 percent increase in the number of customers using the HSBC mobile app between July and September 2020 inspired HSBC’s management team to continue their digital journey.

 Among many outsourcing projects, HSBC is now working on advanced analytics initiatives and robotic process automation (RPA) solutions, and they are planning to enhance the latter with artificial intelligence (AI) and machine learning (ML) capabilities.

 Small and midsize businesses (SMBs) can also benefit from software outsourcing, as 2021 proved to them the importance of rapid digitalization.
 A 2021 survey by Harris Poll on behalf of Salesforce of 2,534 SMB leaders worldwide revealed that more than half of SMBs accelerated their investments in new technologies in 2021.